 A record

 An A record points a domain name to a static IP address.
-It is typically used for website domain name resolution.
-For example, if you have set up a website that is accessible at a public IP address and you have a domain name, you can add an A record.
-After the record takes effect, you can access your website using the domain name.
+It is commonly used for website domain resolution.
+For example, if you have built a website accessible over the public internet and own a domain name, set up an A record.
+After the record takes effect, users can access your website using the domain name.

 Limits

-Obtain the public IPv4 address of the server to which you want to point your domain name.
+Obtain the public IPv4 address of the target server.
 Example:

-192.0.2.1.If you use an Alibaba Cloud ECS server: You can view your public IP address in the Alibaba Cloud ECS console.
+192.0.2.1.If you use Alibaba Cloud ECS, you can view the public IP address in the Alibaba Cloud ECS console.

-If you use a non-Alibaba Cloud server: Contact your service provider to obtain the public IP address of the server.
+If you use a non-Alibaba Cloud server, contact your service provider to obtain the public IP address.

-@, an A record conflicts with an NS, CNAME, ALIAS, or URL record if they have the same host record and resolution line.
-If a conflict is reported when you add an A record, you can resolve the conflict by deleting the conflicting record or modifying the host record.
+@, A records conflict with NS, CNAME, ALIAS, or URL records when the hostname and resolution line are identical.
+If you receive a conflict error when adding an A record, delete the conflicting record or change the hostname.
 For more information, see DNS record conflict rules.

-On the Alibaba Cloud DNS - Public DNS page, click the target domain name to go to the Settings page.
+On the Alibaba Cloud DNS – Public Zone page, click the target domain name to go to the Settings page.

 Click the Add Record button.